 Willful misclassification of an individual as an independent contractor carries a civil penalty of between $5,000 and $25,000 per violation.
 If an employer is charged this penalty, the employer is also prohibited from charging any fees or making deductions from this compensation.9

-If the employer fails to pay the minimum wage or overtime because of a worker’s misclassification as an independent contractor, the employee is able to collect the unpaid amounts owed, in addition to interest and reasonable attorney’s fees.10
+If the employer fails to pay the minimum wage or overtime because of a worker’s misclassification as an independent contractor, the employee is able to collect reimbursement for the unpaid amounts owed, in addition to interest and reasonable attorney’s fees.10

 An employee may also be able to claim “liquidated damages” equal to the amount of the unpaid wages plus interest.
 Liquidated damages are available where the employer’s actions were not due to a good faith error.11